 So how should fathers go about building that connectedness?

-Top 10 Tips for Building Connection With Daughters
+Top 10 Tips for Building The Father-Daughter Relationship

 1. Tell your daughter every day that she is loved, smart, beautiful, worthy, capable and all those things that you know her to be.
 She should feel these things all the way to her core.
 If you don’t, you leave her vulnerable to inauthentic people who will win her over with words.
 When someone in her future flatters her, she should think, ‘Yes.
 I know that, my dad told me.
 Now, what else have you got besides compliments?’